NREL/psychrometricsExt/README.md

 License
 -------
-These functions are released under the GNU Lesser General Public License (LGPL) version 3.0.
+These functions are released under the BSD-3 license.
 See `LICENSE.md` for details.